mrkuz/kradle/README.md

 - [Packaging](#packaging)
 - [Create Docker images](#create-docker-image)

 It utilizies many other Gradle plugins.
-We will refer to them as vendor plugins. kradle takes care of applying and configuring them.
+We will refer to them as vendor plugins. `kradle` takes care of applying and configuring them.

 So instead of fiddling with your build script, you just need to apply one plugin.

-- For Kotlin apps: net.bnb1.kradle-app
+- For Kotlin apps: `net.bnb1.kradle-app`
-- For Kotlin libs: net.bnb1.kradle-lib
+- For Kotlin libs: `net.bnb1.kradle-lib`

 ## Quickstart

-kradle is currently not available at [Gradle Plugin Portal](https://plugins.gradle.org/), so you need to install it to your local Maven repository.
+`kradle` is currently not available at [Gradle Plugin Portal](https://plugins.gradle.org/), so you need to install it to your local Maven repository.

 ```shell
 ./gradlew publishToMavenLocal
 ```

-In your project, add the local repository to your repositories list.
+In your project, add the local repository.

-`settings.gradle.kts`
+_settings.gradle.kts_

 ```kotlin
 pluginManagement {